ProtoSiTex: Learning Semi-Interpretable Prototypes for Multi-label Text Classification: Related Work

-{\emph{Multi-Label Text Classification}}: Multi-label text classification (MLTC) involves assigning multiple labels to a document, making it more challenging than single-label tasks due to inherent label dependencies and data imbalance \cite{multi_label_tpami}.
-Early approaches relied primarily on problem transformation methods, such as Binary Relevance, Label power set, and Classifier Chains, as well as algorithm adaptation methods, including ML-SVMs and ML-kNN \cite{multi_label_methods}.
-Models based on CNN and RNN improved text representation learning \cite{multi_label_RNN, multi_label_cnn}, while Graph Convolutional Networks were introduced to explicitly capture label correlations \cite{multi_label_gcn}.
-More recently, Transformer-based architectures, including BERT \cite{devlin-etal-2019-bert} have emerged as strong baselines.
+\textbf{{\emph{Multi-Label Text Classification (MLTC):}}} MLTC involves assigning multiple labels to a document, making it more challenging than single-label tasks due to inherent label dependencies and data imbalance \cite{multi_label_tpami}.
+Early approaches relied primarily on problem transformation methods, such as binary relevance, label power set, and classifier chains, as well as algorithm adaptation methods, including multi-label SVMs and KNNs \cite{multi_label_methods}.
+Models based on CNNs and RNNs improved text representation learning \cite{multi_label_RNN, multi_label_cnn}, while GCNs were introduced to explicitly capture label correlations \cite{multi_label_gcn}.
+More recently, transformer-based architectures, including BERT \cite{devlin-etal-2019-bert} have emerged as strong baselines.
 Despite these advances, existing methods either treat MLTC as a flat classification problem or rely on complex black-box architectures with limited interpretability.
-Furthermore, few datasets provide sub-sentence-level multi-label annotations, limiting empirical benchmarking.
+Furthermore, there is hardly any dataset that provides subsentence-level multi-label annotations, limiting empirical benchmarking.

-\emph{Positioning:} {ProtoSiTex} overcomes these limitations by unifying prototype-based interpretability with fine-grained multi-label classification.
-Unlike prior works, it learns adaptive prototypes aligned with sub-sentence semantics and leverages a dual-phase learning strategy, combining unsupervised prototype discovery and supervised hierarchical classification.
-This design enables structured predictions from sub-sentence to document level while providing reliable, human-understandable explanations.
+\textbf{\emph{Positioning of Our Work:}} {ProtoSiTex} overcomes these limitations by unifying prototype-based interpretability with fine-grained multi-label classification.
+Unlike prior works, it learns adaptive prototypes aligned with subsentence semantics and leverages a dual-phase learning strategy, combining unsupervised prototype discovery and supervised hierarchical classification.
+This design enables structured predictions from subsentence to document level while providing reliable, human-understandable explanations.